paulio11/P3-Hangman-Python-Terminal-Game/README.md

 ### Guessing Whole Words Incorrectly
 Currently, the game will not penalise the user if they guess incorrectly when inputting an incorrect whole word.
 This will just show as an invalid guess.
 I would like the game to be able to distinguish between an invalid guess and an incorrect whole word guess.
 This would require a more complex if-else statement that I did not have the time to implement.

+### Difficulty
+An option to select difficulty would be a good addition.
+The random selection of the game word means that sometimes the length is short, sometimes the length is long.
+Longer words are inherently harder and more fun to guess.
+A selectable difficulty would allow the user to choose a minimum length of word that they have to guess.

 ### More User Data
 This would provide no extra functionality but there are many more values and details I can upload to the spreadsheet upon scoreboard entry.
 Things like the order of letters guessed, the time between guesses, whole words guessed and so on.
 All would benefit me as the designer from a gameplay perspective.
 This feedback could lead to improvements in word choice or difficulty.
 To implement this, new variables would have to be created throughout the program, and then each appended to the spreadsheet in the same way as the user's name and score currently are.